 Consider the two main categories of Spotify users, the free user and the Spotify premium user.

-Free users generate income through advertising.
-Simply speaking, the more ads get converted into sales, the larger the pay out.
+Free users create streaming income through listening to the adverts.
+The more ad listens that eventually get converted into sales, the bigger the pay-out per stream.
 This means that wealthier countries, like the US, UK and Japan, end up paying more for their Free users’ streams, because they have more sales.

-Obviously, other factors like minutes listened play a part, but figuring out the exact criteria that Spotify uses behind their doors, is impossible.
+Obviously, other factors like minutes listened play a part, but figuring out the exact criteria that Spotify uses behind closed doors is impossible.

 It depends on a huge number of different factors, including country of stream, time spent listening & a tonne more we’ll explain below.